ltjed/freephdlabor/README.md

 | **Human-in-the-Loop** | ✅ Naturally integrates human feedback in real-time | ❌ Intervention only at fixed workflow checkpoints |
 | **Continual Research** | ✅ Context management enables sustained exploration | ❌ One-off, single-run attempts |

-**Learn More**: For an accessible introduction and practical guide, see our [blog post](https://freephdlabor.github.io/).
-For detailed architectural principles, implementation specifics, and experimental results, see our [technical report](https://arxiv.org/abs/PLACEHOLDER).
+**Learn More**: For an accessible introduction and the intuition behind the various designs, see our [blog post](https://freephdlabor.github.io/).
+For specifics regarding implementation, see our [technical report](https://arxiv.org/abs/2510.15624).

 ---
 ## 🛠️ Installation